open-telemetry/opentelemetry-go-build-tools/releaser/README.md

         * **versioning-file (optional):** Path to versioning file that contains definitions of all module sets.
 If unspecified will default to (RepoRoot)/versions.yaml.
-        * **from-existing-branch (optional):** Name of existing branch from which to base the pre-release branch.
-If unspecified, defaults to current branch.
         * **skip-make (boolean flag):** Specify this flag to skip the 'make lint' and 'make ci' steps.
 To be used for debugging purposes.
 Should not be skipped during actual release.